mahmoo30/readmegenerator/producedFile/README.md

 ## 💾 Installation
 To install necessary dependencies, run the following command:
-- arhjkrajhl
+- qwe

 ## Usage
-gnode
+qw

 ## License
 ![badge](https://img.shields.io/badge/license-Apache-brightgreen): This application is covered by the Apache license.

 ## Contributing
-node
+qw

 ## Tests
 To run tests, run the following command:
-- karjhkrjd
+- qwe

 ## ✋ Questions
-If you have any questions about the repo, open an issue or contact me directly at afag. <br />
+If you have any questions about the repo, open an issue or contact me directly at qwe. <br />
-You can find more of my work on GitHub: [adc](https://github.com/adc)
+You can find more of my work on GitHub: [qw](https://github.com/qw)

 #### This README was generated using a [README-generator](https://github.com/mahmoo30/readmegenerator) 🔥🔥🔥